 - Methods of disposal.
 Paper documents should be shredded.
 Digital storage devices should be physically destroyed when they are no longer required.

 - Staff must ensure that individual monitors do not show confidential information to passers-by and that they log off from their PC when it is left unattended.

 Disclosure and Sharing of Personal Data

 We may share personal data we hold with any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 Individuals must make a formal request for information we hold about them.
 Crussh employees who receive a request should forward it for the attention of the Crussh Data Protection Compliance Manager via email@example.com immediately.
 When receiving telephone enquiries, we will only disclose personal data we hold on our systems if the following conditions are met:

-Where a request is made electronically, data will be provided electronically where possible.
+- Where a request is made electronically, data will be provided electronically where possible.